frank-deng/expression-calculator/README.md

 **Throws**

 * `Calc.SyntaxError` - If the given expression contains error.

 #### `calc(vars)`

 Calculate the previously compiled expression.

+The compiled expression may contain variables, with default value 0.

+You may use a key-value dict to specify values for variables in the expression.
+Variable names are case sensitive.

 **Parameters**

-* `vars` - A dict contains key-value pairs where keys for variable name and values for the numeric values for variables in the expression.
-Variables are case sensitive.
+* `vars` - A dict contains key-value pairs (Optional).

 **Returns**